-Encountering the Brau is what planted the seed of the Precious Heritage Collection in Réhahn’s mind.
+Encountering the Brau is part of what planted the seed in Réhahn’s mind of turning the Precious Heritage Collection into a Museum.

 In July 2016, Réhahn had an opportunity to meet the O Du tribe, the smallest ethnic group in Vietnam.
 There are only about 500 O Du people worldwide.
-Approximately 190 have settled in Laos, while approximately 300 O Du live in Vietnam.
+A little fewer than 200 have settled in Laos, while approximately 300 O Du live in Vietnam.

 The O Du live in Tuong Dung district in Nghe An, a province in the central highlands.
 There’s virtually no information about this tribe available online, so Réhahn travelled to their tribal land with no idea about what to expect.

 The O Du used to live in 3 different locations but in 2006 they were moved to one small city near Vinh in Nghe An province, close to Laos.
 They have 1 festival per year and only 5 original traditional costumes left.

-One 78-year-old woman by the name of Vi Thi Dung is the last person able to make part of the O Du traditional costume in Vietnam, and she has the techniques to make the skirt only!
+One 78-year-old woman by the name of Vi Thi Dung is the last person able to make part of the O Du traditional costume in Vietnam, and she only has the techniques to make the skirt!